plkujaw/bigcity/README.md

 # Big City
 *Work in progress*

-The task is to create a functional website based only on a Photoshop design/layout.
+The task is to create a functioning website based only on a Photoshop design/layout.

 For responsive design I used 'mobile-first' approach - styled website for a small screens first and then for a bigger screens.
 Used HTML5, CSS3, JavaScript and Jest for unit testing.